yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/access-camera-display-photos/index.md

 <div class="try-it">
   <h2>🗂 Brainstorm</h2>
   <p>What apps have you used that have asked for your permission to access your data?
-Why type of data did it want access to?</p>
+What type of data did it want access to?</p>
   <p>Be ready to share out!</p>
 </div>